Best Baby Bottle 2018

 Avent bottles are perhaps the most popular baby bottles on the market today, along with Dr. Brown’s.
 Many parents swear by them for reducing colic and gas and being easy to clean (easier than the multi-piece Dr. Brown’s bottles).
 Feedback from readers is excellent.

 Some readers report trouble with leaking, although this may be because some folks over-tighten the top.
 (Avent addresses this issue on their web site with graphics on how much to tighten).
 Leaks can also occur with the Anti Colic bottle if the gasket ring is incorrectly installed.
 Make sure the blue side is always facing down.
 And while there is no separate gasket for the Natural bottles, the nipple has to be set into the bottle correctly or it too can leak.
-This blog post has some good overall advice on how to avoid leaks with Avent bottles.

 Overall, these complaints are minor compared to the effusive praise the bottles receive from readers.
 We highly recommend them.